ATLAS MCP server

 npm run db:backup

-This creates a timestamped directory with exported data in JSON format.
+This creates a timestamped directory with exported JSON files in the ./atlas-backups/ folder.

 Restoring from Backup

-Warning: This operation will overwrite all current data in your Neo4j database.
+Warning: This is a destructive operation that will overwrite all current data.

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json file so that it is available in all of your projects.